-Rae Bryant, Ginny Douglas, Monica Andersen, Mary Hollis, and Barbara Richards are the original group.
+Rae Bryant, Ginny Douglas, Monica K. Andersen, Mary Ramsey Hollis, and Barbara Richards are the original group.
 Lynda Collins, Randy Pace and Carolyn Shimek later offered much appreciated help identifying the women on the 1920 poll tax list.
-The website materialized when Walter Steets, HGF webmaster, joined us
+The website materialized when Walter Steets joined us.

-In March, Stirpes, the journal of the Texas State Genealogical Society published our introductory article, as we continued researching the women on the list.
+In March Stirpes, the journal of the Texas State Genealogical Society, published our introductory article, as we continued researching the women on the list.
 When the Covid 19 pandemic shut down Houston in mid-March, our field trips to libraries and archives stopped.
-With no other activities to distract us, we spent interminable online hours researching 1920 Houston women.
+With no other activities to distract us, we spent innumerable online hours researching 1920 Houston women.
 Our research enabled Rae Bryant and Mary Hollis to supply information and assistance to the Houston Heritage Society’s current suffragist exhibit.

 Are you curious about your family during this exciting period?
 Find out how the 19th amendment changed the women in your ancestral home.
 Start searching.